 How to Clean Carpets With a Vacuum

-Vacuuming is a task that most are familiar with.
-Generally, it’s a suitable method for your average, everyday home.
-These devices use electric motors to generate a sucking action to help you pick up bits and pieces on the floor (2).
+Vacuuming is a common and suitable method for your average, everyday home.
+The electric motors generate a sucking action to help you pick up bits and pieces on the floor (2).

 Carpet owners should have a vacuum at home because it’s your go-to weekly cleaning tool.
 As mentioned above, depending on traffic and live-in furry friends, you’ll vacuum between one and four times per week.

 - Do a brief pickup around the floor: Remove any objects off the floor including toys.
 Push electrical cords out of the way.Don’t forget to look under furniture for small items such as loose coins.

 - Put pets away: Most animals, especially dogs, despise the vacuum cleaner unless they’re used to it (3).
 The sounds are just too intense for their overly-sensitive ears.
 In this case, put them away to protect them from this.

 - Dust first: By all means, make sure to dust your blinds, windows, baseboards and furniture before vacuuming.
 The vacuum will pick up these particles and you’ll be glad you followed protocol.
 Otherwise, it’s a waste of time.